Get a Good Night’s Rest with Sleep Bruxism Treatment

-Dr. Patel can help you determine if you are grinding your teeth at night based on signs of wear on your teeth and other symptoms.
-By treating your sleep bruxism immediately, we can prevent more extensive dental damage.
-Our office provides custom appliance therapy such as splints and mouthguards that can protect your smile while you sleep.
-In most cases, our treatment devices can also eliminate the sounds of teeth grinding, helping your bedpatner get a better night’s sleep too.
+Treating sleep bruxism immediately helps to prevent more extensive dental damage.
+Custom appliance therapy can protect your smile while you sleep.
+In many cases, our treatment devices can also eliminate the sounds associated with teeth grinding, helping your bed partner get a better night’s sleep too.

 A full-coverage night guard can be customized for your mouth so that it fits snugly and flawlessly on your teeth.
 This involves taking impressions and waiting for your guard to be prepared for you.
 When you grind your teeth at night, the only damage that’s done is your lower teeth bouncing off the night guard, ultimately protecting both the upper and lower arches of teeth.